dualra1n/dualra1n/README.md

 # New Features

-1: using --aslrdisable when creating boot files will disable aslr in all process.
+1: using --aslrdisable when creating boot files which will disable aslr in all processes.
-2: using --ptracedisable when creating boot files will disable ptrace debugger detection: PT_DENY_ATTACH in the kernel.
+2: using --ptracedisable when creating boot files which will disable ptrace debugger detection(aka PT_DENY_ATTACH in the kernel.)

 # Interested in dualbooting or downgrading to lower firmwares?